 Housing and urban development income limits

 Government housing programs qualify applicants based on their household income.
 The standard used for determining income eligibility is called the Area Median Income (AMI).
 Since each market area in the United States has different living costs and income levels, AMI is based on where you live and your household size.
-For example, the income limit for a CDBG funded program is for a family of 4 living in Boston is $78,150.
+For example, the income limit for a Community Development Block Grant-funded program (CDBG) for a family of four living in Boston is $101,050.